The 5 Best Laptops For DotA 2 in 2022 (Competitive Gaming & High Framerates)

 I am physicist and electrical engineer.
 My knowledge in computer software and hardware stems for my years spent doing research in optics and photonics devices and running simulations through various programming languages.
 My goal was to work for the quantum computing research team at IBM but Im now working with Astrophysical Simulations through Python.
 Most of the science related posts are written by me, the rest have different authors but I edited the final versions to fit the site's format.

-4 thoughts on “The 5 Best Laptops For DotA 2 in 2022 (Competitive Gaming & High Framerates)
+4 thoughts on “5 Best Laptops For DotA 2 (Latest Patch)

 • April 20, 2018 at 5:30 pm